About Joslin | Patient Care | Supporting Joslin

 Advanced Genetics and Genomics Core, Director of the Hypoglycemia Clinic (all

-at Joslin Diabetes Center), and Assistant Professor of Medicine, Harvard
+at Joslin Diabetes Center), and Associate Professor of Medicine, Harvard

 Medical School.
 Dr. Patti has served on many volunteer leadership roles within